darshkaws/Multimodal_Disease_Classifier/README.md

 # Multimodal Medical Image Analysis using Deep Learning: Advancements in Segmentation, Registration and Disease Classification

-This project focuses on the cutting-edge advancements in the field of medical image analysis, particularly in segmentation, utilizing deep learning techniques.
+This project focuses on the cutting-edge advancements in the field of medical image analysis, particularly in classification, utilizing deep learning techniques.
 It explores multimodal approaches to improve accuracy and efficiency in analyzing medical images.

 ## Paper Link
 For detailed insights and methodologies, refer to our comprehensive paper.